Spatial Analysis for AI-segmented Histopathology Images: Methods and Implementation: Online Tool Implementation

 \subsection{Implementation}

 SASHIMI is a browser-based computational framework implemented in \texttt{R} and \texttt{Python} for the extraction, visualization, and computation of spatial features from AI-segmented histopathology images, enabling real-time analysis.
+The web-based design is intentionally practitioner-facing: analyses are executed through the browser interface without requiring end-users to install a programming compiler, manage external package dependencies, or configure local environments.
+This deployment choice directly addresses common barriers for translational users who wish to interrogate AI-segmented pathology outputs but lack specialized computational infrastructure.
+Consistent with prior work on practitioner-oriented post-segmentation analytics~\citep{Fernandez2022SAFARI}, SASHIMI treats AI-segmented results as the analysis-ready input and focuses on producing interpretable spatial and topological descriptors that can be used immediately for exploratory investigation or downstream modeling.
 The platform functions as both an exploratory and feature-extraction tool, generating two complementary forms of output from marked point pattern data: (i) functional visualizations, which characterize distance-dependent spatial dynamics (e.g., Ripley’s $K$-function and pair correlation function), and (ii) scalar indices, which quantify spatial autocorrelation and compositional similarity across tissue regions (e.g., Moran’s I, Jaccard index, and summary statistics derived from persistence diagrams).
-Together, these outputs provide a comprehensive and interpretable representation of the spatial organization and topological structure of tumor tissue architecture.
+Together, these outputs provide a comprehensive and interpretable representation of the spatial organization.